Shef-AIRE/aire-hugo-research-group/content/home/projects.md

   # For Showcase view, flip alternate rows?
   flip_alt_rows: false
 ---
-See selected AIRE projects below, which can be filtered by the tags.
+See our current AIRE projects below, which can be filtered by the tags.
 Explore a [list of all projects >>](./project/)